 Pro tip 2: Get involved in prenatal yoga, if you haven’t already.
 There are many benefits of practicing yoga while pregnant, such as improving balance and flexibility.
 It also helps you to practice your breath awareness and mindfulness, which can help to manage these common aches and pains that we have been talking about.
 Tools from your yoga class will also be incredibly useful during your labor and delivery, when it comes to managing contractions and pushing your baby out.
-We offer prenatal yoga at our South Boston Studio in addition to other prenatal fitness classes.
+We offer a popular Fit for Babe fitness class at our South Boston Studio.

 Pro tip 3: Are you building your registry?
 Scope out our favorite items to add:

 For our bottle feeding mom: Baby Breeza Formula Pro Formula Dispenser